aerogear-attic/aerogear-android-authz/README.md

 ## Building

-Until the 2.0 modules are stable and in Maven Central, we need to build the projects first.
 Please take a look of the [step by step guide](http://aerogear.org/docs/guides/aerogear-android/how-to-build-aerogear-android/) on our website.

 *The following dependencies are required to build this project:*